Hermannsburg, Northern Territory: 20th century

-The mission was without a missionary until Johannes Riedel arrived in late 1923, followed by Friedrich Wilhelm Albrecht on 19 April 1926 with his wife.
+The role of Aboriginal lay preachers increased during this period.
+Among the most prominent was the blind Western Arrernte evangelist Moses Tjalkabota.
+He had been among the Aboriginal men who assisted Strehlow with his translation of the New Testament into Western Arrernte.
+During the pastoral vacancy, Tjalkabota continued to conduct services and provide baptismal instruction.
+He also helped to extend the mission's outreach by travelling to Aboriginal communities beyond Hermannsburg.
+This period marked an important development in Aboriginal-led evangelism at Hermannsburg.

+Friedrich Wilhelm Albrecht arrived with his wife in April 1926.
 They stayed until 1962.
 Drought struck again in 1927 causing ill heath and scurvy.
 There was yet another influx of Aboriginal people and 85 per cent of Aboriginal children died during this time.
 A delivery of oranges was considered "a miracle".

 Albrecht was integral to the development of the Kuprilya Springs Pipeline, which piped water from a permanent water hole 6 km to the mission.
 It was funded in part by Melbourne artist Violet Teague and her sister Una, and was completed on 1 October 1935.
 Albrecht also developed various other enterprises such as a large vegetable garden and orchard, beef cattle ranching and a tannery.
 They also supported the development of the school of watercolour landscape artists, which became one of the special heritages of the Hermannsburg area.

 The first two Aboriginal pastors were ordained in 1964, Conrad Rabaraba and Cyril Motna.
 Doug Radke was pastor from 1965 to 1969.

 The mission land was handed over to traditional ownership in 1982 under the Aboriginal Land Rights Act 1976.

 The settlement and its satellite communities were funded as an outstation during the 1980s.